lbs1022/gen-711-final-/README.md

 - The data and microbe collection was done in the summer of 2022 in Arcadia National Park.
 - The microbe samples were sequenced utilizing Illumina Sequencing
 - In this analysis, we will utilize bioinformatic coding and command-line to assemble the genome and assign taxonomy to two different samples from the above study
-- There were many different genetic samples but the ones used int his project were sample 15 and sample 69
+- There were many different genetic samples but the ones used in this project were sample 15 and sample 69
 ## Methods
 <details>
   <summary>Prep Directories and Obtain Data</summary>